Battle of Frenchtown

-The Battles of Frenchtown, also known as the Battle of the River Raisin and the River Raisin Massacre, were a series of conflicts in Michigan Territory that took place from January 18–23, 1813, during the War of 1812.
-It was fought between the United States of America and a joint force of British and Native Americans near the River Raisin in Frenchtown (present-day Monroe, Michigan).
+The Battle of Frenchtown, also known as the Battle of the River Raisin and the River Raisin Massacre, refers to two consecutive engagements during the War of 1812.
+Fighting between American forces commanded by Brigadier General James Winchester and British and allied forces under Colonel Henry Procter took place on January 18 and 22, 1813, at Frenchtown, Michigan Territory (present-day Monroe, Michigan) on the River Raisin roughly 35 miles southwest of Detroit.

-On January 18, 1813, the Americans forced the retreat of the British and their Native American allies from Frenchtown, which they had earlier occupied, in a relatively minor skirmish.
-The movement was part of a larger United States plan to advance north and retake Fort Detroit, following its loss in the Siege of Detroit the previous summer.
-Despite this initial success, the British and Native Americans rallied and launched a surprise counterattack four days later on January 22.
+On January 18, American militia forced the retreat of a British and Indigenous detachment occupying Frenchtown.
+The attack was part of a larger plan to retake Detroit following its loss after the siege of Detroit the previous summer.
+Four days later on January 22, the British and their Indigenous allies launched a surprise counterattack.
 Ill-prepared, the Americans lost 397 soldiers in this second battle, while 547 were taken prisoner.
-Dozens of wounded prisoners were murdered the next day in a massacre by the Native Americans.
-More prisoners were killed if they could not keep up on the forced march to Fort Malden.
-This was the deadliest conflict recorded on Michigan soil, and the casualties included the highest number of Americans killed in a single battle during the War of 1812.
+A number of wounded prisoners were murdered the following morning by a group of Indigenous warriors, while a few other prisoners were killed as they were brought to Fort Amherstburg.
+The Battle of Frenchtown was the deadliest conflict recorded on Michigan soil, and represents the highest number of Americans killed in a single battle during the War of 1812.

 Parts of the original battlefield were designated as a state historic park and added to the National Register of Historic Places.
-In 2009 Congress authorized its upgrade into the River Raisin National Battlefield Park, one of four such parks in the nation and the only one commemorating the War of 1812.
+In 2009, the United States Congress authorized the creation of the River Raisin National Battlefield Park, one of four such parks in the nation.
+It is one of only two such parks commemorating the War of 1812, the other one being Chalmette Battlefield and National Cemetery.

 Naming

 The Battle of Frenchtown took place in and around the Frenchtown Settlement, founded in 1784 on the River Raisin in the Michigan Territory.
 The land it was fought on is now incorporated into the city of Monroe.
 Some sources apply the name only to the encounter on January 22, 1813, and refer to the engagement on January 18 as the First Battle of the River Raisin, or simply as a prelude to the larger encounter on January 22.
 The plural Battles of Frenchtown is also used for the overall conflict from January 18 through 22.
-While the battle began on January 18, the heaviest fighting took place on January 22 and may have continued for several days after that.
-It is often referred to as the Battle of the River Raisin, because of its proximity to that river.
+While fighting occurred on January 18, the heaviest fighting took place on January 22.
+The two battles are also known as the Battle of the River Raisin, because of their proximity to that river.

 The engagement may be divided into the First Battle of the River Raisin (January 18) and the Second Battle of the River Raisin (January 22).
-The name "River Raisin Massacre" is used to describe January 23, the day after the second battle, when British-allied Native Americans killed dozens of the mostly volunteer soldiers from Kentucky who were too badly injured to march overland to Canada.
+The term "River Raisin Massacre" is used to describe the events of January 23, the day after the second battle, when Indigenous warriors killed a number of wounded American prisoners who the British had left behind when they withdrew from Frenchtown.